SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     The number of temporal Fourier modes that are kept during the pre-processing.
     See :doc:`this page <laser_offset>` for more details.

+  .. py:data:: angle

+    :default: 0.

+    Angle between the boundary and the profile's plane, the rotation being around :math:`z`.
+    See :doc:`this page <laser_offset>` for more details.

 ----

 .. _ExternalField: